 Why it matters to customers

 A true commerce platform will equip you with the same capabilities for all channels.
 You’ll be able to re-use tools from one channel to another (i.e. the promotions engine is the same for in-store and e-commerce).

 Why it matters to operations

 Rolling out a new program or initiative across multiple channels can be headache-inducing at best or downright impossible at worst.
 Platform tools can help facilitate how you implement programs across in-store and online such as buy online, pickup in-store or reserve online, buy in-store.

 If silos are an issue for you, moving to a commerce platform is likely a good solution to bringing all your systems and data together.
-Download our whitepaper titled, From Legacy to Omnichannel-Enabled: How to make the move with the 4 best practices for system optimization to learn what you need to look for to get started.
+Download our whitepaper, From Legacy to Omnichannel-Enabled: How to make the move with the 4 best practices for system optimization, to learn what you need to get started.